zaari/nmea-parser/README.md

 [docsrs]: https://docs.rs/nmea-parser

 This [Rust] crate aims to cover the most important [AIS] and [GNSS] NMEA 0183 sentences.
-It supports both class A and B types of AIS.
+It supports both AIS class A and class B.

 ## Usage